-- Wage Subsidy Agreements must be approved in the Department's IT Systems by the Provider, and online by the Wage Subsidy Employer on the Workforce Australia website. - Wage Subsidy Agreements will not be accepted in an offline format.
+Wage Subsidy Agreements must be approved in the Department's IT Systems by the Provider, and online by the Wage Subsidy Employer on the Workforce Australia website.

+Wage Subsidy Agreements will not be accepted in an offline format.
 Should the Provider or Wage Subsidy Employer experience difficulties using the Department's IT Systems and/or Workforce Australia website to approve the Wage Subsidy Agreement, they must contact their Provider Lead for assistance.
+If amendments are required during the Wage Subsidy Agreement term (other than the start date), the Provider must agree on the changes with the Wage Subsidy Employer and update the details in the Wage Subsidy Agreement in the Department's IT Systems.